Chapter 04 / Use Cases

 AWD helps you accelerate on snow.
 It does not help you stop or turn.
 On an icy road, the difference between a safe commute and a crash is your tires, not your drivetrain.

-In 2021, AAA conducted controlled stopping tests on packed snow at 30 mph using identical vehicles equipped with four different tire-drivetrain combinations.
-The results are the single most important data point for any snow-belt vehicle buyer.
-The numbers below are from that study.
+Tire Rack ran controlled stopping tests on packed snow at 30 mph using the same vehicle on winter tires and on all-season tires.
+The result is the single most important data point for any snow-belt buyer: the tire compound, not the drivetrain, decides how far you travel before you stop.
+The numbers below are from that test.

 | Configuration | Stopping Distance (30 mph) |